mrcoulter45/Control-ANYTHING-With-Your-PHONE/README.md

 # Control-ANYTHING-With-Your-PHONE
-The code for the home node and IR light nodes
+The code for the home node and IR light nodes, as promised